i8degrees/redstone-university/readme.md

 ### Who Is This For?

 This course is for the curious.
 It's for:
-*   **My daughter, Ada**, for whom this project was first imagined.
+-   **My daughter, Ada**, for whom this project was first imagined.
-*   **Students and kids** who want a fun, hands-on introduction to STEM and computer science.
+-   **Students and kids** who want a fun, hands-on introduction to STEM and computer science.
-*   **University CS students** who want a physical way to visualize the concepts from their "Computer Architecture" class.
+-   **University CS students** who want a physical way to visualize the concepts from their "Computer Architecture" class.
-*   **Self-taught programmers and professionals** who want to solidify their understanding of what's happening at the hardware level.
+-   **Self-taught programmers and professionals** who want to solidify their understanding of what's happening at the hardware level.

 ---

 ## Course Structure & Curriculum

 This course is structured as a complete curriculum, taking you from zero knowledge to a fully functional, programmable 4-bit computer.
-We will follow a clear, logical path, broken into five distinct parts:
+We will follow a clear, logical path, broken into four distinct parts:

-*   **Part I: The Foundations - Speaking to the Machine.** We will begin by building the essential human-computer interface.
-We'll learn the language of binary, the grammar of Boolean logic, and construct a input interface, 4-to-10 decoder, 10-to-7 encoder, and a 7-segment digital display.
+-   **Part I: The Foundations – The Human Interface.** We will begin by building the essential input/output system.
+We'll learn the language of binary, master the grammar of Boolean logic, and construct a manual input panel and a 7-segment digital display.

-*   **Part II: Engineering a Robust Arithmetic Unit.** Here, we will build the mathematical core of our machine.
-We'll engineer an adder and subtractor, discover our machine's natural limitations through "bugs" like overflow, and upgrade our system to solve them, just like real engineers.
+-   **Part II: The Thinking Machine – Building the Processor.** Here, we will construct the entire mathematical and logical brain of our computer.
+We'll engineer an adder and subtractor, give it the ability to make decisions with comparators and status flags, and forge everything into a complete Arithmetic Logic Unit (ALU).

-*   **Part III: The Processor Core.** With our arithmetic unit perfected, we will forge the true brain of our computer: the Arithmetic Logic Unit (ALU).
-We will combine all our mathematical and logical circuits into one powerful, versatile, and controllable component.
-*   **Part IV: Creating an Automated Computer.** In the final core modules, we'll give our processor a memory to store its thoughts and a clock to act as its heartbeat.
-We will assemble everything into a single, automated machine that can run a simple program on its own.
+-   **Part III: The Automated Computer – Memory and Control.** In this final core part, we will achieve true automation.
+We'll build registers and addressable RAM to give our processor a memory, and then construct a Control Unit that can fetch and decode instructions, allowing our machine to run a program with loops and logic all on its own.

-*   **Part V: Post-Graduate Studies.** For those who want to go even further, we'll explore advanced topics, tackling the complex challenge of making our computer display multi-digit decimal numbers, just like a real-world calculator.
+-   **Part IV: Post-Graduate Studies (Bonus Content).** For those who want to go even further, we'll explore advanced topics, like building the complex hardware required to display multi-digit decimal numbers, just like a real-world calculator.

 Please see `curriculum.md` for the full course outline and `structure.md` for details on how the course is organized.